-Any small business, entrepreneur, and/or freelancer can use Joust.
+Any freelancer, small business owner and entrepreneur can use Joust.

 Account set-up times vary.
-But we find that most can complete all incorporation and Joust account set-up in under an hour.
+But we find that most can complete Joust account set-up in under five minutes.

 Although we do not collect any documents, you'll need to answer several questions to confirm your identity and your business' legality.

-There is no charge to open a Joust account and we do not have any hidden fees.
-When your customers pay you with a credit card we add 2.9% + $0.30 per transaction.
+Joust services are available to our members.
+However, we believe that you should have the freedom to set your own membership fee.
+Pay us what you think is fair and we'll grant you access to every feature in the app.
+Beyond a membership fee, when your customers pay you with a credit card we add 2.9%.
 If your customers decide to pay via ACH, also known as a bank transfer, we charge 1% per transaction.
-If you decide to insure your invoice, there's an upfront fee that will vary between 0.20% to 2% per invoice dependent on the risk profile of your customer and your history with Joust.
+If you decide to guarantee payment or instantly fund your invoice, there's an upfront fee that will vary between 1% to 6% per invoice dependent on the risk profile of your customer and your history with Joust.

 Joust goes to great lengths to protect your account from fraudulent use.
 Below are some examples of the ways we protect you from online fraud.

 Joust has sophisticated monitoring systems and controls in place to detect fraudulent activity and protect your accounts from misuse.

 If we detect a questionable transaction on your account, we will contact you to verify its legitimacy and may request supporting documentation.

 We do not store your financial info and instead use encrypted tokens to conduct transactions at authorized locations.
 Your credit card and bank information is stored in our partner financial institution.